browserengineering/book/book/animations.md

 the `CompositedLayer`s that are animating.
 If nothing else changes, then we don't need to re-composite or re-raster anything.

-To do this we'll need to keep track of anmations by some sort of id, and pass that id from the main thread to the browser thread.
+To do this we'll need to keep track of animations by some sort of id, and pass that id from the main thread to the browser thread.
 Let's use the `node` pointer (but the pointer only).
 Add another `DisplayItem` constructor parameter indicating the `node` that the `DisplayItem` belongs to (the one that painted